comychitz/data_structures/README.md

 ## heap
 A heap is a special-purpose tree structure that satisfies the heap property:
-    *if P is a parent of C, then the value of P must be greater or equal to (in a max heap) than the value of C.*
+    * *if P is a parent of C, then the value of P must be greater or equal to (in a max heap) than the value of C.*

-A heap can be implemented using a tree as its underlying strucutre, but more commonly implemnted as an array since pointers are not required between elements.
+A heap can be implemented using a tree as its underlying strucutre, but more commonly implemented as an array since pointers are not required between elements.
 In a binary heap that is implemented using an array the children of a node can be calculated using `2n+1` and `2n+2`.